littleosbook/aenix/doc/book/introduction.md

 the web and otherwise, and add our own insights into the problems we encountered and struggled with.

-The starting chapters are naturally more detailed than later chapters, as more and more of the implementation and design becomes up to the reader.
+The starting chapters are naturally quite detailed and explicit, to quickly get you into coding.
+Later chapters give more of an outline of what is needed, as more and more of the implementation and design becomes up to the reader, who should now be more familiar with the world of kernel development.
 At the end of some chapters there are links for further reading, which might be interesting and give a deeper understanding of the topics covered.

 ## The reader